alevzfdez/Microsoft-on24-video-webinar-downloader/README.md

 ## Requirements ##

+Script has been coded following python3 standards, so please run with python 3 (check --help for more info).

+    python3 webinar-video-downloader.py -h

 Will be needed to install requirements list python modules.

     pip3 install -r src/requirements.txt

 Also ffmpeg will be neded under your main OS, please refer to it's page for install, [ffmpeg download](https://www.ffmpeg.org/download.html)

 ## LICENSE